Lyall/BerserkFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- Some movies may show visual glitches near the beginning.
 - Enemy nameplates are stretched at non-16:9 resolutions.
 - Adjusting the framerate cap can cause bugs.
 Some UI speeds up, for example.